Shark Valley Tram Trail: A Biking Adventure in The Everglades

 The observation tower offers some incredible views of the Everglades

 The back half of the trail was much less populated than the first half.
-I only passed a few other people. this made for a much more solitary, peaceful ride.
+I only passed a few other people.
+This made for a much more solitary, peaceful ride.

 I passed a few more gators, and almost exactly 2 hours after I started the trip, I returned to the bike shop.